mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2014/2014-04-06-our-hindu-wedding-day-two-haldi-on-grooms-side/index.md

 ---
-title: "Our Hindu Wedding - Day Two - Haldi on Groom's side"
+blog: shalveena.com
+categories:
+- journal
 date: "2014-04-06"
-categories:
-  - "journal"
+title: Our Hindu Wedding - Day Two - Haldi on Groom's side
 ---

 My many thanks to my in-laws, who flew to Melbourne all the way from Germany for the wedding AND so readily accepted and agreed to take full part in the ceremonies.